junaiderade/nextjs_tutorial/nextjs_tutorial_notes.md

 - a Command Line Interface (CLI) tool that sets up a Next.js application for you.

 # Questions

+## okay but how is the backend and frontend code seperated? is it not a security risk for them to be together?

+## does nextJS need special deployment? can you deploy nextJS on not vercel infra?

+## what are the benefits of static rendering?
+Real-Time Data - Dynamic rendering allows your application to display real-time or frequently updated data.
+This is ideal for applications where data changes often.
+User-Specific Content - It's easier to serve personalized content, such as dashboards or user profiles, and update the data based on user interaction.
+Request Time Information - Dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL search parameters.

+## Why might static rendering not be a good fit for a dashboard app?
+Because the application will not reflect the latest data changes When your data updates, you want to show the latest changes in your dashboard.
+Static Rendering is not a good fit for this use case.

+## what are the benefits of static rendering
+Faster Websites - Prerendered content can be cached and globally distributed.
+This ensures that users around the world can access your website's content more quickly and reliably.
+Reduced Server Load - Because the content is cached, your server does not have to dynamically generate content for each user request.
+SEO - Prerendered content is easier for search engine crawlers to index, as the content is already available when the page loads.
+This can lead to improved search engine rankings.
+Static rendering is useful for UI with no data or data that is shared across users, such as a static blog post or a product page.
+It might not be a good fit for a dashboard that has personalized data that is regularly updated.

 ## what is the disadvantage of parallel data fetching?
 - what if one request is slower than the otehrs?